raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Network interfaces that are members of a bridge device are never assigned an IP address, as they communicate directly through the bridge.
 The bridge device itself needs an IP address in order to belong to the network.

 Dhcpcd, the DHCP client on the Raspberry Pi, automatically requests an IP address for every active interface.
-So we need to stop the `eth0` and `wlan0` interfaces being processed, and let it only configure `br0`.
+So we need to block the `eth0` and `wlan0` interfaces from being processed, and let dhcpcd only configure `br0`.

 ```
 sudo nano /etc/dhcpcd.conf